liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/08-adding-screenlet-actions.markdown

 [the Screenlet creation tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-ios-screenlets).
 The advanced Add Bookmark Screenlet, however, contains two actions:

-1. Add Bookmark: Adds a bookmark to the Bookmarks portlet in a Liferay instance.
+1. Add Bookmark: Adds a bookmark to the Bookmarks portlet in a @product@ installation.
 This is the Screenlet's main action, created in [the Screenlet creation tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-ios-screenlets).

 2. Get Title: Retrieves the title from a bookmark URL entered by the user.
 This